marcopeocchi/strumm/README.md

   -v /config/directory:/config \
   marcobaobao/strumm

-# run the first library scan
+# optionally run the library scanner (the first time is auto-invoked) (also upon a change in the music directory)
 docker exec -it strumm /app/dbseed -r /music -d /cache/data.db -c /cache/images
 ```